xchar08/UTA-Swarm/README.md

 ## How to Win

-- **UnitCore:** Each team has a device called the unit core with 100 hp.
+- **Unit Core:** Each team has a device called the unit core with 100 hp.
 If it is destroyed, the opposing team wins.

 ## Unit Actions